 4) Click the dropdown arrow under Database field.
 Select the first field to be used in the label (in this example, Title).
-Click the left arrow button to move this field to the Label text area (Figure 16).
+Click the left arrow button to move this field to the Label text area, as shown in Figure 16.